-6 additional states/ territories received initial planning grants and 23 states were awarded 3-year renewal grants
+6 additional states/ territories received initial planning grants and 20 states were awarded 3-year renewal grants

-5 of the states/territories that received an initial grant in 2019 were awarded a renewal grant
+8 of the states/territories that received an initial grant in 2019 were awarded a renewal grant

-21 states received initial planning grants and 21 states received renewal grants through another round of grant awards
+21 states received new planning grants and 21 states received renewal grants through another round of grant awards

-All 56 states, territories, and commonwealths were eligible to apply for initial grants.

-Grantees in States/Territories

-- Signed off by the state governor, 54 jurisdictions have received initial planning grants. - 28 jurisdictions have received renewal grants.
-The 28 renewal grantees have designed their implementation models with the promise of 3 years of federal funding.

-A summary of funding amounts for both the initial and renewal grants is available here.
+Who this Program Serves All 56 states, territories, and commonwealths were eligible to apply for initial grants.
+Grantees in States/Territories Since the program's inception in 2018, 54 jurisdictions have received initial planning grants.
+48 jurisdictions have received renewal grants.
+The renewal grantees have designed their implementation models with the promise of 3 years of federal funding.
+A summary of funding amounts for both the initial and renewal grants is available here .
+75 FY 2023 Federal Funding \$315 million (\$25 million over FY 2022)

-- 4 states received their 3nd year of renewal grant funding effective from December 31, 2022 to December 30, 2023. - 3 more states received their 3rd year of renewal grant funding effective from April 30, 2022 to April 29, 2023.

-\$315 million (\$25 million over FY 2022).

 In the fall of 2018, when the initial planning grants became available, there was overwhelming interest in the new PDG B-5 program.
-In December 2018, 46 states received initial one-year grants to conduct a state-level needs assessment and create a strategic plan that optimizes existing ECE resources.
-The Administration for Children and Families (ACF) negotiated with 39 states and territories to reduce their scope of work and take less than their requested funding (71% of their original request) to meet the significant demand for funding.
+In December 2018, 46 states received initial one-year grants to conduct a state-level needs assessment and create a strategic plan that optimizes existing early childhood education (ECE) resources.
+Then, in December 2019, all of the initial applicants chose to continue this work by applying for an extremely competitive second round of implementation grants.
+Due to limited funding, the Administration for Children and Families (ACF) was unable to award funding to all interested applicants and therefore only 20 states were able to receive federal funding in the second year of the grants to implement the strategic plans.